-Note: The flow loads these values only after a UI screen is refreshed (a user clicking a button does not load the values, a new screen must be added to the flow for the values to be loaded).
+Note: You must add a UI screen to the login flow to load these values.
+The login flow loads these values only after a UI screen is refreshed.
+A user clicking a button doesn't load the values.

-Name Value Description LoginFlow_FinishLocation A Text value.
-Provide a string that defines where the user goes after completing the login flow.
-The string should be a valid Salesforce URL (the user cannot leave the organization and stay in the flow) or relative path.
-LoginFlow_ForceLogout A Boolean value.
-Set this variable to true to log the user out, immediately, and force the user to exit the flow.
+Name Description LoginFlow_FinishLocation String.
+Specify where in the org the user goes after completing the login flow.
+The string must be a relative path or a valid Salesforce URL.
+The login process can't redirect the user outside the org.
+LoginFlow_ForceLogout Boolean.
+Set this variable to true to log the user out immediately and force the user to exit the login flow.

 - 2. Save the flow.

 - 3. Activate the flow.

-- 4. Connect the login flow to a profile.
+- 4. From the Login Flows Setup page, designate the flow as a login flow and connect it to profiles.

-Connect a Login Flow to a Profile
+Connect a Login Flow to Profiles

-After you create a login flow in Flow Designer and activate the flow, you associate it with a profile in your organization.
-Users with that profile are then directed to the login flow.
+After you create and activate a flow in Cloud Flow Designer, you designate it as a login flow and then associate it with profiles in your org.
+When users with an associated profile log in, they're directed to this login flow.